 04th February 2020 | By Ray Tyler

 Have you been dazzled by headlamp glare recently?
-Many people have – especially with the very latest vehicles having laser-powered headlamps which could dazzle even on dipped beam.
-Of course, the car makers are very proud of the searchlight quality of their latest products, trumpeting their contribution to road safety – but what about the poor driver coming from the opposite direction around a corner only to be dazzled completely by a tall 4×4 coming the other way?
-It is becoming a talking point, a common problem.
+Many people have due to laser powered headlamps which could dazzle even on dipped beam.
+Car makers are very proud of the searchlight quality of their latest products.
+They even trumpet their contribution to road safety.
+But what about the poor driver driving from the opposite direction who is being dazzled.
+Completely by a tall 4×4 coming the other way?
+It has become a talking point and is a common problem.

-An RAC survey showed that 91% of people said that “some”, or “most” modern car headlamps are too bright, with 70% thinking that some such headlights are an accident risk.
+A recent RAC survey showed that 91% of people said that some modern car headlamps are too bright.
+70% of people thinking that some such headlights are an accident risk.

 The blue tint shows this is a laser powered headlamp.
-The lasers don’t shine directly onto the road but use mirrors and a phosphorous ‘doped’ lens to make white light up to ten times more intense than previous headlamp systems.
+The lasers don’t shine directly onto the road but use mirrors and a phosphorous ‘doped’ lens.
+This lens makes a white light up to ten times more intense than previous headlamp systems.

-Even worse, those modern headlamps cannot be properly checked for aim during an MOT inspection because the equipment MOT garages use to accurately measure the aim of the headlamp beam doesn’t work on the latest high intensity headlamps fitted to modern cars – there’s not even a date for Testing Stations to be required to use such equipment!
+The modern headlamps cannot be properly checked for aim during an MOT inspection.
+The equipment MOT garages use to accurately measure the aim of the headlamp beam doesn’t work on the latest high intensity headlamps fitted to modern cars – there’s not even a date for Testing Stations to be required to use such equipment!

-RAC spokesman Rod Dennis said, “All headlights have to meet specific international standards, which… haven’t been updated since the 1960s and so do not take specific account of newer headlamps…”.
-Here’s a classic case of technology outpacing legislation, and potentially threatening road safety.
+RAC spokesman Rod Dennis said, “All headlights have to meet specific international standards, which… haven’t been updated since the 1960s”.
+Here is a classic case of technology outpacing legislation, and potentially threatening road safety.

-The recent development of high technology headlamp systems using processed high intensity laser light to illuminate the road ahead, whilst developed in the interests of road safety so drivers can see further ahead, is actually having a detrimental effect on safety by dazzling oncoming drivers.
+The development of high technology headlamp systems uses processed high intensity laser light to illuminate the road ahead.
+These headlamps were developed in the interests of road safety so drivers can see further ahead.
+But they are having a detrimental effect on safety by dazzling oncoming drivers.

-Of course by using a vehicle’s on-board digital camera to detect oncoming cars, and computer controlled system to dynamically ‘shade’ those vehicles from the high intensity laser light, the problem is solved.
+A vehicle’s on-board digital camera detects oncoming cars.
+The computer controlled system dynamically shades those vehicles from the high intensity laser light.
+This sloves one problem.
 But what happens when those cars become three years old and subject to an MOT inspection?

-Drivers concerned about this issue should lobby the Government to ensure that steps are taken to properly check these headlamps during an MOT examination.
-Contact your MP, or write directly to the current Secretary of State for Transport, Grant Shapps.
+Concerned drivers should lobby government.
+Steps should be taken to properly check these headlamps during an MOT examination ensuring they are safe.
+Contact your MP or write directly to the current Secretary of State for Transport, Grant Shapps.